sjoerdloenen/word-count/doc/exercises.rst

 - We then review the pull requests.
 - After the pull requests are merged we verify that documentation updates itself.

-Basic
+- Some dummy text for now.
+Execute exercise 1.
+Added by Sjoerd Loenen Basic
 -----